zoncaesaradmin/golang-service-skeleton/conf/README.md

 ## Environment Variables

-Component configuration values can be overridden using environment variables.
+Service configuration values can be overridden using environment variables.
 The environment variable names are shown in comments in the YAML structure above.

 ### Example:
 ```bash